bear-metal/bear-metal/source/_posts/2015-02-20-rails-garbage-collection-tuning-approaches.markdown

 ### An evolving Garbage Collector

 The garbage collector has frequently changed in the latest MRI Ruby releases.
 The changes have also broken many existing assumptions and environment variables that tune the GC.
-Compare <code>GC.stat</code> on Ruby 2.1:
+Compare `GC.stat` on Ruby 2.1:

 ```ruby
 { :count=>7, :heap_used=>66, :heap_length=>66, :heap_increment=>0,